If you're considering off-campus housing, you're probably wondering how paying for off-campus housing differs from paying for dorms.

 Since housing is considered a qualified education expense, it doesn’t matter where you're living as long as you're enrolled at least half-time in school.

-With that being said, make sure your parents only withdraw the cost of rent the college included in your financial aid award letter.
+With that being said, make sure your parents only withdraw the cost of rent that the college included in your financial aid award letter.
 Anything above that may not be considered a qualified education expense.

 This figure is often on the school’s website as well.
 It's the amount specified by the college as a room and board allowance.
 If you're unsure what number to use, call the financial aid office — do not guess.